mchampine/merkl/README.md

 ### Verifies

-Use verify-leaf to generate a root from the proof and the leaf to be verified at index 2.
+Use verify-leaf to generate a root from the proof and the leaf to be verified (in this case, at index 2).
 The string "2" is the 'block' from the original stream.
-Verify-leaf uses the proof we created from the original stream, to prove that the supplied leaf was indeed part of that original stream (and not a forgery).
+Verify-leaf uses the proof we created from the original stream plus a supplied leaf, to prove that the supplied leaf was part of that original stream (and not a forgery).

 ```clojure
 (def test-vl (verify-leaf 2 "2" test-proof))